Complexity Gaps between Point and Interval Temporal Graphs for some Reachability Problems: Complexity of fastest temporal path

 Note that applying this claim to the last event $l$ proves the correctness of Algorithm~\ref{alg:profile} as it ensures that $Prof^l$ is a representation of the $st$-profile in $G=G^l$.
-The complexity of the algorithm directly follows from the amortized time complexities of the dynamic connected component procedures.
+The complexity of the algorithm directly follows from the time complexities of the dynamic connected component procedures.
 Proposition~\ref{prop:profile} will thus follow from the proof of this claim.
-Before proving it, let us state some simpler claims.

-We shall rely on the correctness of the dynamic connected component procedures which implies that $CC^e(w)\in [n]$ uniquely identifies the connected component of $w$ in the graph induced by the temporal edges that are present in $G$ at time $\tau^e$ and whose ending event is after $e$ in $E$.
-The ordering of $E$, with all starting events at a given time $\tau$ preceding all ending events at time $\tau$, implies that these temporal edges are exactly the unclosed temporal edges of $G^e$.
-We say that $u$ and $v$ are $e$-connected when $CC^e(u)=CC^e(v)$, or equivalently when they are connected through unclosed temporal edges of $G^e$ which leads to the following claim.

-\begin{claim} For any pair $u,v$ of $e$-connected vertices (i.e. $CC^e(u)=CC^e(v)$), there exists a temporal $uv$-path in $G^e$ that departs and arrives at time $\tau^e$. \end{claim}

-This simply follows from the fact that all unclosed temporal edges of $G^e$ are present at time $\tau^e$.
-This then leads to the following.